 A large inch incision will be made to open the abdomen.
 Surgical staples will be used to divide your stomach into two unequal parts.
 The upper portion will be a small pouch.
 The small pouch can hold only ½ to 1 cup of soft, moist, and well-chewed food.
 A normal stomach can hold 4 to 6 cups.
 The pouch will empty through a tiny opening into the lower portion.
 A plastic band will be wrapped around the tiny opening.
 It will prevent it from stretching.
 This band can be adjusted after surgery.
 The incisions will be closed with stiches or staples.
 Bandages will be placed over the area.

 About 2 hours

 Will It Hurt?

 Average Hospital Stay

-- Use an incentive spirometer to take deep breaths every hour to prevent breathing problems.
+- Teach you how to use an incentive spirometer to prevent breathing problems

-- Wear elastic surgical stockings or boots to promote blood flow in your legs.
+- Give you compression stockings to promote blood flow to your legs

-During your stay, the hospital staff will take steps to reduce your chance of infection such as:
+During your stay, the hospital staff will take steps to lower your risk of infection, such as: